ahmedibi/mini-js-games/README.md

 - If they roll a 1, they lose their turn and points.
 - They can hold to secure their score and pass the turn.
-- First to reach the winning score wins!
+- First to reach the winning score of 100 wins!

 ### 2. ❓ Guess The Number